 This course is for young people aged 16 to 18 (or 19 to 24 year olds with an EHCP) with a willingness to work outdoors and an interest in the land-based courses we offer.
 We also accept young people aged 14-16 who are home schooled on this programme.

 Potential students will be invited for an interview that will include an assessment of literacy and numeracy.

 - Functional skills in English and Maths taught in a practical way using real-life situations

 - Core units which include employability, enterprise and team working skills

 - Practical and theory work

-On successful completion of this course, students have the opportunity to apply for our full-time Level 1 or 2 courses in animal care, environmental conservation, floristry, horticulture or an apprenticeship.
+On successful completion of this course, students have the opportunity to apply for an additional foundation learning course at Level 1.
+Students can also apply for our full-time Level 1 or 2 courses, or an apprenticeship.